7 WAYS FOR DIABETICS TO REDUCE STROKE RISK

 6. Talk to Your Doctor about Aspirin

-A doctor-directed regimen of low dose aspirin can help keep your blood flowing.
+If you have already had a stroke, a doctor-directed regimen of low dose aspirin can help keep your blood flowing.
 Check with your doctor to see if an aspirin regimen is right for you.
+Aspirin is not appropriate for everyone, so be sure to talk to your doctor before you begin an aspirin regimen.

 7. Stay Current on Your Medications and Get Regular Checkups